Stable components in the parameter plane of transcendental functions of finite type: Introduction

+The first part of the paper deals with the properties of attracting basins in the dynamical plane of maps belonging to a shell component.
+Our main results about the dynamical plane are proved in Section \ref{dynamical plane}, and are summarized (in a slightly weaker form) in the following statement. \begin{thmA} Let $f$ be an entire or meromorphic function.
+Suppose that $a_0,\ldots, a_{p-1}$ is an attracting cycle of period $p\geq 1$ whose basin of attraction $\cala$ contains exactly one asymptotic value $v$ and no critical points.
+For $i=0,\ldots,p-1$ let $A_i$ be the component of $\cala$ containing $a_i$ and labeled so that $f(A_i)=A_{i+1 \pmod p}$ and $v\in A_1$.
+Set $A:=A_0\cup \cdots \cup A_{p-1}$, the immediate basin of attraction.
+Then: \begin{enumerate}[\rm (a)] \item Every component of $\cala$ is simply connected; \item $A$ contains no finite preimage of $v$; \item $A_0$ is unbounded and maps infinite to one onto $A_1\setminus \{v\}$ while $f:A_j\to A_{j+1}$ is univalent for all $j\neq 0$; \item If in addition, $S(f)\cap \partial A=\emptyset $, then $A$ contains only one asymptotic tract of $v$. \end{enumerate} \end{thmA}

+Note that the only assumption on $f$ in Theorem A is that it is transcendental.
+In particular, it may have infinitely many singular values.

-A dynamically natural slice is represented by a one-dimensional manifold isomorphic to the complex plane with perhaps a discrete set of punctures called {\em parameter singularities}, where the function may for example reduce to a constant.
-For normalization purposes, we require the parametrization to trace the position of the marked asymptotic value in an affine fashion.
-Note that because some normalization is necessary if one wishes to work in parameter space, this is not a real restriction.
-Most of the best known one-parameter slices such as quadratic polynomials, cubic polynomials with a super attracting fixed point, quadratic rational maps with a super attracting cycle, exponential or tangent functions, and so on, are dynamically natural slices of maps in different classes (see Section \ref{sec:examples2}).
+The rest of the paper concentrates on properties of parameter spaces.
+A dynamically natural slice is represented by a one-dimensional manifold, $\Lambda \subset X$, isomorphic to the complex plane with perhaps a discrete set of punctures called {\em parameter singularities}, where, for example, the function may reduce to a constant.
+For simplicity we require the parametrization to trace the position of the marked asymptotic value in an affine fashion.
+Most of the best known one-parameter slices such as quadratic rational maps with a super attracting cycle (quadratic polynomials), cubic polynomials with a super attracting fixed point, exponential or tangent functions, and so on, are dynamically natural slices of maps in different classes where the parameter is an affine function of a singular value (see Section \ref{sec:examples2}).